mathewthe2/immersion-kit-docs/docs/Contribution/youtube-videos.md

 ![image](../../assets/caption-pop-video-page.png)

-Finally, click on the title of the Embedded YouTube Player to launch a new browser tab of the YouTube video to copy its link.
+Click on the title of the Embedded YouTube Player to launch a new browser tab of the YouTube video to copy its link.

 ![image](../../assets/youtube-video-redirected-from-embed.png)